SalesforceCommerceCloud/sfcc-ci/README.md

 # Salesforce Commerce Cloud CLI #

 The Salesforce Commerce Cloud CLI is a command line interface (CLI) for Salesforce Commerce Cloud.
-It can be used to facilitate deployment and continuous integration practices using Salesforce Commerce Cloud instances.
+It can be used to facilitate deployment and continuous integration practices using Salesforce B2C Commerce.

 The CLI can be used from any machine either locally or from build tools, like Jenkins, Travis CI, Bitbucket Pipelines, Heroku CI etc.